 Canadian Solar (CSIQ) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the solar wafers manufacturer had lost 3.37% over the past month.
-This has lagged the Oils-Energy sector's gain of 0.88% and the S&P 500's loss of 1.1% in that time.
+Heading into today, shares of the solar wafers manufacturer had gained 0.94% over the past month, outpacing the Oils-Energy sector's gain of 0.05% and lagging the S&P 500's gain of 4.58% in that time.

-Wall Street will be looking for positivity from CSIQ as it approaches its next earnings report date.
-This is expected to be November 19, 2020.
+Investors will be hoping for strength from CSIQ as it approaches its next earnings release, which is expected to be November 19, 2020.
 In that report, analysts expect CSIQ to post earnings of -$0.04 per share.
 This would mark a year-over-year decline of 106.06%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $860.54 million, up 13.25% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $860.54 million, up 13.25% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.60 per share and revenue of $3.52 billion.
-These totals would mark changes of +18.72% and +10.12%, respectively, from last year.
+CSIQ's full-year Zacks Consensus Estimates are calling for earnings of $2.60 per share and revenue of $3.52 billion.
+These results would represent year-over-year changes of +18.72% and +10.12%, respectively.

-Any recent changes to analyst estimates for CSIQ should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for CSIQ.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 CSIQ is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that CSIQ has a Forward P/E ratio of 14.22 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 38.74.
+In terms of valuation, CSIQ is currently trading at a Forward P/E ratio of 15.33.
+This valuation marks a discount compared to its industry's average Forward P/E of 37.87.

-We can also see that CSIQ currently has a PEG ratio of 0.44.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-CSIQ's industry had an average PEG ratio of 1.87 as of yesterday's close.
+Meanwhile, CSIQ's PEG ratio is currently 0.48.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Solar stocks are, on average, holding a PEG ratio of 1.67 based on yesterday's closing prices.

 The Solar industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 126, putting it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 172, which puts it in the bottom 33% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.